jackdewinter/pymarkdown/issues.md

 ## Priority 2 - Like To Solve Before Initial

-- before release, check that all rule md* files look the same
-  - i.e. make sure the get_details all look the same

 - before release, check that all test file commented properly

-- go through every disabled rule for tests, and determine if disable makes sense

 - documentation for developers